Skilled Guidance for Family-Based Immigration: Tadeo & Silva Law at Your Side

 - Responses to Requests for Evidence (RFE) and Notices of Intent to Deny (NOID) for pending cases before the USCIS

 How Our Atlanta Family-Based Immigration Attorneys Can Help

-Under U.S. immigration law, certain family members or relatives of U.S. citizens, as well as lawful permanent residents, can get green cards based on these family relationships.
-There are two family-based preference categories: immediate relatives and family preference.
+Under U.S. immigration law, certain family members or relatives of U.S. citizens and lawful permanent residents can get green cards based on these family relationships.
+There are two family-based preference categories: immediate relatives and family-preference immigrants.

-Eligible family members are arranged in preference immigrant categories, under the Immigration and Nationality Act (INA).
-For example, unmarried daughters and sons of U.S. citizens who are 21 and older are first preference categories, while sisters and brothers of a U.S. citizen who is 21 or older are fourth family preference categories.
+Eligible family members are arranged in immigrant preference categories under the Immigration and Nationality Act (INA).
+For example, the first preference categories are unmarried daughters and sons of U.S. citizens 21 and older.
+In contrast, the fourth family preference categories are sisters and brothers of a U.S. citizen who is 21 or older.

-A family-based immigrant visa application has to be filed with the U.S. Citizenship & Immigration Services (USCIS), along with the proof of a relationship in question and the immigrant status of the petitioner.
+A family-based immigrant visa application has to be filed with the U.S. Citizenship and Immigration Services (USCIS), along with proof of the relationship in question and the immigrant status of the petitioner.
 In addition, there are caps on per-country immigration, as well as caps on immigrant categories.

 These immigration law issues can be difficult and confusing.
-We at Tadeo & Silva immigration law firm understand what it’s like to struggle to obtain a green card or wait for a family member to join you in the United States.
-Even if the immigrant case circumstances are challenging, we are committed to fighting for every client.
+Our immigration lawyers at Tadeo & Silva immigration law firm understand what it’s like to struggle to obtain a green card or wait for a family member to join you in the United States.
+Even if the immigrant case circumstances are challenging, we fight for every client.